Tenant's Right to Repair Scheme

-When you report a repair we will advise you if your repair qualifies and the maximum timescale Dunbritton have to complete your repair.
+When you report a repair, we will advise you if your repair qualifies and the maximum timescale Dunbritton has to complete your repair.
 We may need to inspect your property first to see if your repair qualifies.

 A list of repairs and timescales is provided below.
 If these repairs are not started within the timescales provided in the scheme, you have the right to contact us to ask for the alternative contractor.

 - Blocked flue to open fire or boiler

 - Blocked or leaking foul drains, soil stacks or toilet pans where there is no other toilet in the house

 - Significant leaks or flooding from water or heating pipes, tanks, cisterns

 - Loss or partial loss of gas supply